Sugiuma/Portfolio_Projects/Rental_app/README.md

 Tool Rental System
 A Python-based tool rental system that enables customers to rent tools on an hourly, daily, or weekly basis, manage inventory, and calculate rental fees.
-Built with object-oriented programming principles, the project includes features for tracking rentals, handling returns, and calculating bills based on rental duration.
+Built with object-oriented programming principles, this project includes features for tracking rentals, handling returns, and calculating bills based on rental duration.

 Table of Contents
 Features